-For small businesses, Sprout Social can really be a lifesaver when it comes to social media.
-With this program, you can go from drafting to scheduling to posting for all major social sites like Twitter, Facebook, and LinkedIn – all from one window.
+For small businesses, Sprout Social can be a social media lifesaver.
+With this software, you can draft, schedule, and post for all major social sites like Twitter, Facebook, and Instagram—all from one dashboard.

-With further benefits such as visuals, reports, and real-time post-level analytics, you’ll be able to see what’s engaging your audience and what’s not, and understand stats like clicks, reach impressions and more.
+With further benefits such as visuals, reports, and real-time post-level analytics, you’ll be able to see what’s working for your audience and what isn’t, and understand key metrics like clicks, impressions, and more.

-Meaning, you’ll finally be in control of your social media strategy, and you’ll know exactly what steps to take to reach your social media goals.
+With Sprout Social, you’ll be in control of your social media strategy, and you’ll know exactly what steps to take to reach your social media goals.
 Sprout Social is robust, but it does come at a price.
 For this reason, we think Sprout Social is best for independents and small businesses with a consistent marketing budget.

 Whether you have a list of thousands of leads or just a few hundred, email marketing is another important way to cultivate leads and turn them into clients.
 A solid email marketing platform helps you understand the type of information your leads want to hear from you and ultimately move them into your booking process.